- Senior Tutor, Knitted Textiles

-Freddie Robins is an artist who challenges the common perception of knitting as craft.
-Her work is internationally renowned; her practice crosses the boundaries of art, design and craft.
-She is a Senior Tutor in Knitted Textiles and Reader in Textiles in the School of Material at the Royal College of Art, where she has taught since 2001.
+Freddie is an artist who challenges the common perception of knitting as craft.
+Internationally renowned, her practice crosses the boundaries of art, design and craft.

 Changing the focus of her practice in 1997, Freddie has concentrated on producing conceptually led knitted textile pieces.
 In 1998 she received a Crafts Council Setting Up Award and also received a Public Art Commission from the London Borough of Hackney for Shoreditch Library, London.
 In 2002 she was shortlisted for the Jerwood Applied Arts Prize: Textiles.
 In the same year, she had her first solo show, Cosy, originated by firstsite at the Minories Art Gallery, Colchester, and touring to the Pier Art Centre, Orkney.